markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Run Buddy 2.0 is now in full swing.
 In the previous lesson we took a peek at what the client wants to see in this new version of the site, but we primarily focused on establishing a Git workflow so we can responsibly make these updates without affecting the current site.
 We learned how to create and use feature branches, which not only reinforces this concept of working in isolation, but it also takes a load off our minds by allowing us to work on one new feature at a time.

-In this lesson we are going to tackle one of the biggest features Run Buddy has asked for&mdash;changing our layouts so they use a new CSS property called **flexbox**.
+In this lesson we are going to tackle one of the more important requests Run Buddy has for us&mdash;modifying and updating each section's layout so we can display the page's content in a more impactful way.
+We'll be taking our current content and laying them out to make better use of the page's horizontal space and alignment.
+By making these adjustments, we'll also be preparing our site for another feature&mdash;mobile responsiveness.
+While some of these layout requests coming from Run Buddy will seem challenging at first, we're going to use a new CSS technology called **flexbox** to help us achieve them.

 We'll start off by putting our new workflow to use by reviewing our GitHub issue and then create a local Git feature branch to perform our work.
 This will reinforce the workflow process as we begin something new.

 After that we will update the site one section at a time and convert it to use flexbox, a new CSS property that allows us to create more advanced layouts for our HTML content.
 This property will make our page look better across multiple screen sizes by allowing content to naturally stack on top of one another when the screen becomes more narrow.
 We'll also explore the advantages flexbox offers when compared to other layout techniques such as `position` and `float` by using it to create different styles of layouts in a much more concise and efficient manner.

-Here are some mockups of the layout changes we'll be making throughout this lesson:
+Here are some mock-ups of the layout changes we'll be making throughout this lesson:

 ![Hero banner with side by side content](assets/lesson-2/100-hero.jpg)

 ![The Run Buddy trainers laid out in three columns](assets/lesson-2/200-trainers.jpg)

 Throughout this lesson, we're also going to reinforce a key concept in HTML layouts we introduced in Run Buddy 1.0, which is to always think of layouts as a series of containers or boxes that hold the content.
-So before starting this lesson, study the mockups above and try to visualize how they can be outlined into boxes on the page.
+So before starting this lesson, study the mock-ups above and try to visualize how they can be outlined into boxes on the page.

 We're ready to get started but as we've learned, our current `develop` branch is probably not the best place to mess around.
 Let's review our GitHub issue, make a feature branch to work in, and get coding!